bbatsche/Vagrant-Setup/README.md

-# Codeup Vagrant Box & Ansible Configuration
+# Codeup Vagrant & Ansible Configuration

 This repository contains configuration files intended for [Codeup](http://www.codeup.com) students to use throughout their class.
 It contains:

 1. A Vagrantfile for local development and testing of web based applications
-1. Ansible playbooks for provisioning development and production servers, and deploying those applications, in particular those hosted by [DigitalOcean](https://www.digitalocean.com)
+1. Ansible playbooks for provisioning development and production servers, and deploying those applications.
+Primarily targetting servers hosted by [DigitalOcean](https://www.digitalocean.com)

 # Installation & Setup